MyersResearchGroup/myersresearchgroup.github.io/content/authors/Lukas-Buecherl/_index.md

 - Researchers
 - Graduate Students
 - Genetic Design Automation

+#any user groups to display on the page
+display_groups:
+- Genetic Design Automation Area
+- FLUENT Project

 ---

 Lukas Bücherl joined the Genetic Logic Lab as Ph.D. student under the supervision of Dr. Chris Myers.
 He is a member of the IQ Biology program and his research focuses on synthetic biology and its possible applications in improving human lives.
 He is currently working in computational synthetic biology and plans to extend his knowledge with wet lab experience.